Lebanese space program: Lebanese Rocket Society

 During the academic year 1961–1962, the society worked on two-stage rockets with further improvements of the separation system, solid fuel system, and vehicle design.
 On May 25, 1962, HCRS-7 Cedar was Launched up to 11.5 km, and the Lebanese Army was responsible for the security of the launch.
 In the summer of 1962, two more rockets, Cedar llB and Cedar llC, were launched to a distance of 20 km.

-Due to the successes of the HCRS, new members joined and a new group was formed in 1962, it was called the Lebanese Rocket Society (LRS).
+New members joined and a new group was formed in 1962, it was called the Lebanese Rocket Society (LRS).

-The LRS was directed by a main committee of six members: Mr. M. Manougian of Haigazian College (director), Dr. P. Mourad of AUB (advisor), Mr. Karamanougian of Haigazian college, Mr. J. Sfeir (electronic engineer), Mr. E. Kai (engineer geodesist), and an officer expert in ballistics (granted by the Army).
+The LRS was directed by a main committee of six members.
 Further tests were planned on design and construction of multistage rockets.
-Mr. Hart supervised the works of the HCRS while Mr. Manougian was in the U.S. Members of the HCRS at the college were: Hampartzum Karaguezian, Hrair Aintablian, Hrair Sahagian, Jirair Zenian, and Jean Jack Guvlekjian.

 On November 21, 1962, Cedar-3, a three stages solid propellant rocket prepared by the Haigazian group was launched.
 It had a length of 6.80 m and weight of 1250 kg.

-After several other launchings, an accident occurred during the summer of 1964, which hospitalized 2 students who fortunately recovered.
-However, the launch was ended, and no accidents have taken place since.
+After several other launchings, an accident occurred during the summer of 1964, which hospitalized 2 students who recovered.
+However, the launch was ended.
 In 1963, a Cedar IV rocket was launched and reached 90 mi altitude, putting it close to the altitude of satellites in Low Earth Orbit.
 The rocket was later commemorated on a stamp.